Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 )
 ```

-Note that when you save, Go editor will delete unused imports. so these imports will disappear if you save without using them.
+Note that when you save, **Go** editor will delete unused imports.
+So these imports will disappear if you save without using them.

 #### Create variables to store values